BraveNewWorldDev/parched/README.md

   src: 'app/scripts/**/*',

   // Parched makes heavy use of `run-sequence`, in this example `lint` and
-  // `compile` will be run in parallel.
+  // `transform` will be run in parallel.
 Drop the nested array and they will
   // be run in sequence.
   sequence: [
-    ['lint', 'compile']
+    ['lint', 'transform']
   ]
 });
 ```

+Now in your terminal run `gulp build-app-scripts`.
+Voila!

-You might expect the output of `lint` to be passed to `compile`, but Parched
+You might expect the output of `lint` to be passed to `transform`, but Parched
 opts for parallelization.
 To do more with the methods in the sequence, you can
 simply add `before` and `after` callbacks in `createTask`.